lcthomas/engl6000f25/course-calendar.md

 ### Monday, October 6
 - Applying for fellowships and other research funding, general fellowship resources, writing fellowship and/or grant applications, timelines
   - Visit from Chijioke Onah: Applying to external fellowships as a graduate student
-  - Visit from EGSO
 - Session open to other graduate students

 ## Week 8: NO CLASS
 ### Monday, October 13: FALL BREAK/INDIGENOUS PEOPLES' DAY